JavaScript-Mastery-Pro/travel-app/README.md

 👉 Trip booking functionality on the public site

-👉 Admin dashboard with trip and user management
+👉 Admin dashboard with trip and user status

 👉 User growth stats and trip analytics

 👉 Interactive charts and trip stats table

-👉 Detailed trip view with booking insights
+👉 Detailed trip view

 👉 Responsive UI with modern design